teiknadi/gulp-babel-requirejs-boilerplate/README.md

-# Gulp Babel RequireJs Boilerplate
+# Gulp Babel RequireJS Boilerplate

 The use of dependencies shown on jQuery example.
 Dependencies are managed by Bower.